 The U.S. Labor Department’s workplace safety arm, OSHA, issued a press release in early April “reminding employers that it is illegal to retaliate against workers because they report unsafe and unhealthful working conditions during the coronavirus pandemic.”

-Lin is also suing TeamHealth, the emergency physician staffing firm that contract him with PeaceHealth in Bellingham, as well as the hospital’s Chief Operating Officer, Richard DeCarlo, who publicly accused Lin of spreading misinformation about the hospital.
+Lin is also suing TeamHealth, the emergency physician staffing firm that contracts him with PeaceHealth in Bellingham, as well as the hospital’s Chief Operating Officer, Richard DeCarlo, who publicly accused Lin of spreading misinformation about the hospital.

 “Hopefully my actions will bring some publicity to the fact that health care workers for a long time have been repressed and they’re not allowed to speak up for safety because they fear termination and being reprimanded,” Lin told the Associated Press on Thursday.

-PeaceHealth spokeswoman Bev Mayhew said that the hospital asked TeamHealth to remove Lin “because he chose not to use designated safety reporting channels, and his actions were disruptive, compromised collaboration in the midst of a crisis and contributed to the creation of fear and anxiety among staff and the community.”
+PeaceHealth spokeswoman Bev Mayhew said that the hospital asked TeamHealth to remove Lin “because he chose not to use designated safety reporting channels, and his actions were disruptive, compromised collaboration in the midst of a crisis, and contributed to the creation of fear and anxiety among staff and the community.”

 Emery Reddy helps workers.
 Call us if you have workers’ comp, wrongful termination, breach of contract, L&I, or other employment law claim.
 You won’t get better advice.